-Overall 246.48kg of children's clothing and accessories were brought in by attendees, while 134.49kg was taken away by attendees and will be reworn and utilised by other families.
-This left 111.99kg remaining from the morning's Wardrobe Refresh.
-WMRC took 76.50kg for future swaps.
+Overall 246.48 kgs of children's clothing and accessories were brought in by attendees, 134.49 kgs was taken away by attendees and will be reworn and utilised by other families.
+This left 111.99 kgs remaining from the morning's Wardrobe Refresh.
+WMRC took 76.50 kgs for future swaps.

-A total of 86% of the clothing was reused and avoided landfill-a great result.
+Overall 86% of the clothing was reused and avoided landfill, another great outcome.